LoveSharmaDEV/C3i--HIGH-INTERACTION-HONEYPOT/README.md

  ## FUTURE ENHANCEMENTS
  * Including more vulnerable services in the bank.
 (Done)
  * Dividing services into subsets.
 (Done)
+ * Integrating services within the subsets.
+The integration can be performed in following ways:-
+   * Integrating using ***default interface*** as provided by the application.
+The services can communicate in single pod using the local host.
+   * Integrating through shared volume in Kubernetes.
- * Integrating the services to create a vulnerable enviroment.
+   * Integrating by running services in a single pod.
+As a standalone server.

+ * Thus a subset created would be completely act as deception environment with many services running in a single pod..
 (Done)
  * Setting up a logging method for subsets.
+(In progress)